 - String action gauge in millimeters or inches.
 I use the StewMac Metric String Action Gauge.
 If you’d rather use a ruler, you’ll need a precision-ground metric ruler graduated to 0.5mm.

 - Feeler gauges (optional).
 You’ll need these if you decide to also measure your string height at the 1st fret.
 If so, I recommend the Hotop 32-Blade Feeler Gauge Set.

 Really, this is the only measurement you need when we’re talking about action, but later I’ll discuss the option of measuring at the 1st fret too.
 You’ll take this measurement at the 12th fret with the strings open (unfretted).
 We only measure string height under the two outer E strings (thickest and thinnest strings).
 There’s no need to measure the middle 4 strings.
 Here’s what you do:

-Note: Some people (and guitar manufacturers) measure string height at some fret other than the 12th.
-Some measure action with a capo at the 1st fret.
+Note: Some people (and guitar manufacturers) measure string height at some fret other than the 12th… such as the 17th.
+Some measure action by first placing a capo at the 1st fret before taking their measurement.
 I don’t do any of that, but it’s important for you to know this so you can ask your guitar tech how THEY measure.
 That way the two of you are speaking the same language when/if you take your guitar in for a setup.

 Optional: Measuring String Height at the 1st Fret

 When you’re just checking your guitar’s action, it’s not really critical to measure at the 1st fret too.
 Usually, we only measure the 1st fret if there’s a problem we’re trying to diagnose, like bad intonation, open string buzzing, or strings that are too hard to press at the 1st fret.
 However, in case you’re curious, here’s how it’s done:

 1. Just like we did before, hold the guitar in the playing position.